Alaskans were left in the dark as money poured into elections last year. Now, that's changing. - Alaska Public Media

 “Calvin Schrage is no independent,” said one of the ads, referring to the independent candidate for a House seat representing the Anchorage Hillside.
 “He is a typical liberal Democrat.”

 The group paying for the ads, the Council on Good Government, received nearly all of the $380,000 it raised from a single group: the Washington, D.C.-based Republican State Leadership Committee.
-But only after votes were counted did the RSLC have to reveal the sources of the $8.5 million in its own contributions collected in the month before Election Day.
+But only after votes were counted did the RSLC have to reveal its own donors, who contributed a total of $8.5 million to deploy weeks before Election Day.

 When the RSLC did file that report with the IRS, it showed just one large Alaska donor: GCI.
 The Anchorage telecommunications giant gave the RSLC $100,000 in early October — one day before the group reported transferring $75,000 to the Council on Good Government.